hydrusnetwork/hydrus/docs/getting_started_installing.md

 * Update your install:
     1. **If you use the installer**, just download the new installer and run it.
 It should detect where the last install was and overwrite everything automatically.
     2. **If you use the extract**, then just extract the new version right on top of your current install and overwrite manually. *It is wise to extract it straight from the archive to your install folder.*
-    3. **If you use the macOS App**, just extract the new App from the zip and drag and drop to your Applications as normal.
     4. **If you run from source**, then run `git pull` as normal.
 If it has been a few months since you made your venv, or the changelog talks about a new library version specifically, you might like to run `setup_venv` again.
 * Start your client or server.
 It may take a few minutes to update its database.
 I will say in the release post if it is likely to take longer.